SGpp/DisCoTec/paper.md

 The sparse grid combination technique (with time-stepping) is a multi-scale approach for solving higher-dimensional problems.
-Instead of solving the problem on one grid that is very finely resolved in all dimensions, the problem is solved on the so-called component grids which are all rather coarsely resolved---each of them differently in the different dimensions.
+Instead of solving the problem on one grid that is very finely resolved in all dimensions, the problem is solved on the so-called 'component grids' which are all rather coarsely resolved---each of them differently in the different dimensions.
 For instance, the following schematic shows a two-dimensional combination scheme, consisting of seven component grids.